melihxz/xan16/README.md

 4. **Run:**

-   After building, an executable file named `cpu_emulator` will be created.
+   After building, an executable file named `emulator` will be created.
 You can run this file to use the emulator.